aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/yellow/_index.md

 ---
 title: Yellow
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FFFFFF00.
+description: Gets a system-defined color that has an ARGB value of c FFFFFF00.
 type: docs
 weight: 1410
 url: /net/aspose.pdf/color/yellow/
 ---
 ## Color.Yellow property

-Gets a system-defined color that has an ARGB value of #FFFFFF00.
+Gets a system-defined color that has an ARGB value of \c \#FFFFFF00.

 ```csharp
 public static Color Yellow { get; }